 Found throughout England, these 15cm long beasts are aggressive, breed faster than the native species, and damage banks with their burrowing.

-Their population has been thriving since they were brought to England as fashionable seafood, which is unfortunate for the docile white-clawed crayfish native to Britain.
+Their population has been thriving since they were brought to England as fashionable seafood, which is unfortunate for our more docile white-clawed crayfish native to Britain.